Links

 Taker Buy Sell Volume/Ratio

-This concept is often confusing because every trade requires both a buyer and a seller of the given asset.
+This concept is often confusing because every trade requires both a buyer and a seller of the given underlying asset.
 However, depending on whether the order taker is a buyer or seller (whether a transaction occurs at the ask price or the bid price), you can distinguish between long volume from taker seller volume.

 Note we unify the unit of return value to USD for each exchange where its contract specification may vary and covers perpetual swaps only.